 Day 2: Day trip to Dugi Otok

 Dugi Otok, the seventh largest island in the Adriatic Sea, is where you’ll quickly forget the sounds of the city.
-Visit Nature Park Telašćica, a quiet bay toward the northeastern part of the island that's fringed with small coves and cobalt-blue waters surrounded by uncompromised nature.
-Stop by the scenic salt lake Mir, followed by lunch at Taverna Goro, situated within Telašćica in Magrovica Bay, where the food is faithful to local Dalmatian specialties.
+Visit Nature Park Telašćica, a quiet cobalt-blue bay at the southern end of the island that's fringed with small coves and surrounded by pristine nature.
+Stop by the scenic salt lake Mir, followed by lunch within the nature park at Taverna Goro, where the menu focuses on local Dalmatian specialities.

 Yachts off the coast of Nature Park Telašćica, on Dugi Otok Island © xbrchx / Shutterstock